-- The subject content has been divided between Paper 1 and Paper 2 for assessment. - Paper 1 is based upon physical geography and Paper 2 is based upon human geography. - There will no longer be a specific skills paper.
-Geographical skills will be tested across all components. - Paper 2 has been changed to match the Paper 1 format.
-The number of marks will increase to 75 and the examination will be 1 hour 45 minutes. - Paper 4 has been renamed as Geographical Investigations.
+Changes to syllabus content The content has been divided into physical and human geography topics.
+Some content has been reorganised, added or removed in response to subject expert guidance.
+A new topic on climate change has been added.
+The settlement, water, and weather topics have been removed.
+More focus has been given to sustainability.
+The terms MEDCs and LEDCs have been replaced with HICs, MICs and LICs.
+Case studies have been replaced by detailed specific examples.
+Changes to assessment The subject content has been divided between Paper 1 and (including changes to Paper 2 for assessment. specimen papers) Paper 1 is based upon physical geography and Paper 2 is based upon human geography.
+There will no longer be a specific skills paper.
+Geographical skills will be tested across all components.
+Paper 2 has been changed to match the Paper 1 format.
+The number of marks will increase to 75 and the examination will be 1 hour 45 minutes.
+Paper 4 has been renamed as Geographical Investigations.
+The coursework handbook has been revised and updated.
+Other changes Coursework will now be submitted via Submit for Assessment (SFA).

-Other changes

-- The coursework handbook has been revised and updated. - Coursework will now be submitted via Submit for Assessment (SFA).